rbowsley/lamplighthelp/v0/4-4-0_Rich_text_editor.markdown

 # 4.4.0    Rich text editor

-> The rich text editors in {{Lamplight}} allow you to create formatted text - for example bold text, bullet points, colours.
+> The rich text editors in {{Lamplight}} allow you to format text

-The rich text editors in {{Lamplight}} allow you to create formatted text - for example bold text, bullet points, colours.
-The rich text editor will appear automatically when you click the cursor with your mouse inside the text box.
-If however it doesn't appear, there is a collapse toolbar option, click on the '+' on the right hand side of the text box.
+With rich text editors in {{Lamplight}} you can create formatted text - for example bold, bullet points, colours.
+To show the editor, click on the '+' on the top right of the text box.

 ![Collapse toolbar]({{imgpath}}20a.png)